Rolodophone/nea/report/report.md

 ## Description (~1 page)

-I will be developing an endless running and fighting game for Android.
-Essentially, the player will be jumping and moving between platforms (a 2D side view like in Super Mario Bros) and tackling various enemies.
-The game will use gesture controls (i.e. tapping and swiping the screen); I think this will create a tactile and satisfying experience for the player.
+I will be developing an endless running and fighting game that will run on Android, Windows and Linux.
+Essentially, the player will be jumping and moving between the ground and a platform and tackling various enemies.
+It will be 2D from a side camera perspective (like in most platformer games such as Super Mario Bros).
+But unlike Super Mario Bros, there won't be an end point.
 The objective is to make it as far as possible before losing all your health points.

+On Android, the game will use gesture controls (i.e. tapping and swiping different areas of the screen); I think this will create a tactile and satisfying experience for the player.
+To clarify, the following are some examples:

 TODO improve following: